In this Remarkable Idea, students work together as they take turns stapling together three sets of circles to make a snowman.

 3. Divide the blank side of the All-Turn-It Spinner overlay into six sections and write a number 1-6 in each section.

 1. Read the snowman book to the students and explain what a snowman is and that they are going to make a giant snowman out of paper!
 Tell students that snowmen are round, and that they are going to make their snowman round, too!

 2. Students work to staple together the pairs of white circles, to be stuffed with paper snowballs.
-One student moves the paper or stapler, and the other student activates the Jelly/Big Beamer switch to staple the paper.
+One student moves the paper or stapler, and the other student activates the Big, Jelly or Mini Beamer Transmitter switch to staple the paper.

 3. Give students sheets of scrap white paper and shown how to crumple up each sheet to create a paper “snowball.”
 Students make paper snowballs until they have each made several.

 4. Students take turns spinning for a number, counting out that many paper snowballs, and placing them in the large paper circles, stuffing the snowman until each of the three sets of circles is full!
 Use the switch-adapted stapler to staple each of them shut.

 5. Place the snowman decoration pictures/symbols on the large overlay of the All-Turn-It Spinner, and put out the snowman decorations.
 Students take turns spinning for a snowman decoration picture/symbol, identifies the matching snowman decoration, and glues it on the snowman in the appropriate place.